 the Fashion Group International of Boston (FGI Boston) from 2009-2010 and has served on the Design Industry Group of Massachusetts (DIGMA) Design Advisory Council since 2008.
 In 2015 Jay was invited to serve on the Leadership Council for Boston Creates

-He is an instructor and the Director of Creative Marketing at the School of
+He is an instructor and the Director of Community Relations at the School of

-In addition to artist demonstrations and teaching studio art classes at

-Tales at several branches of the Boston Public Library, and joined the ranks of CreativeLive's highly respected team of online educators.
-Jay
+In addition to artist demonstrations and teaching studio art classes at at several branches of the Boston Public Library, and joined the ranks of CreativeLive's highly respected team of online educators in 2015.

-Brother of the Year in 2009, and by Youth Design as Mentor of the Year
+Brother of the Year in 2009, by Youth Design as Mentor of the Year in

 His pursuits as a professional coach and motivational speaker have